Skip to main content

 SEY COFFEE (BUSHWICK, BROOKLYN)

-A minimalist’s dream, SEY Coffee focuses on light-roasted, single-origin coffee in a bright, airy space.
-Their seasonal menu pairs perfectly with fresh pastries like fruit tarts and croissants.
-A communal table adds to the relaxed, neighborhood vibe, and if you enjoy their coffee, you can grab a bag of beans to brew at home.
+This café focuses on light-roasted, single-origin coffee in a bright, minimalist space.
+Its seasonal menu pairs well with fresh pastries like fruit tarts and croissants.
+A communal table fosters a relaxed, neighborhood feel.
+If you enjoy their coffee, you can take home a bag of freshly roasted beans.

 18 Grattan St, Brooklyn, NY — Opens 8 AM